emShalaby/library/README.md

 # library

-Library project part of The Odin Project
+## This project was part  of The Odin Project curriculum